 - Do put the provision in place to meet those outcomes

 As part of this approach every child with SEN will have an individualised SEN Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents/carers and child/YP (where appropriate) views are integral to the this process.

-At Gainford C E Primary School termly assessment is carried out by staff who work together to moderate children’s work.
+At Gainford Church of England Primary and Pre-School, termly assessment is carried out by staff who work together to moderate children’s work.
 This moderation is supported by the Local Authority on a regular basis.
 The school uses a tracking system to analyse data and to identify gaps in children’s learning and to plan appropriate intervention when required.
 Different children require different levels of support to diminish the difference and to achieve age related expectations.

-Children/young people may join Gainford C E Primary with parents having a clear understanding of their child’s needs and as a school we see parents as partners in their child’s educational journey.
+Children/young people may join Gainford Church of England Primary and Pre-School with parents having a clear understanding of their child’s needs and as a school we see parents as partners in their child’s educational journey.
 In this case we work together with parents/carers and young children/person and education, health and social care professionals to design an individualised SEN Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents/carers and child/young person views are integral to the this process.

 School staff may initially identify a concern and the class teacher alongside the SENCo will discuss the child’s needs and a meeting with parents/carers and/or the child/young person would be arranged at the earliest opportunity.
 During this meeting a Short Note/Cause for Concern form would be completed with agreed outcomes for the child/young person and next steps.
 The next steps may require specific intervention within school for example phonics intervention, lexia intervention for reading etc or the involvement of specialist support or advice It is important to understand that the involvement of professionals does not always seek to label or diagnose but to seek advice and strategies to enable a child/young person to reach their full potential.